NXTS-Developers/MOFHY-Lite/README.md

 ## Contributer
 The build is created and modified by [Mahtab Hassan](https://github.com/mahtab2003)
 ## Copyright
-Code Copyright 2021 MOFHY Lite.
+Code copyright 2021 MOFHY Lite.
 Code released under the MIT license.